 During the rule of Suleiman the Magnificent (1520-1566), Ottoman Empire expand throughout all Balkans and reached the gates of Vienna – Hungary.
 Through this expansion period, lots of new tastes got into Ottoman Cuisine.

-We have no specific evidence regarding the origin of Kalburabastı dessert but due to my research; it is similar to the “Hurmašice” or “Hurme” dessert which can be found in Bosnia and Herzegovina, Serbia and other parts of former Yugoslavia.
+We have no specific evidence regarding the origin of the Kalburabastı dessert but due to my research; it is similar to the “Hurmašice” or “Hurme” dessert which can be found in Bosnia and Herzegovina, Serbia, and other parts of former Yugoslavia.

 How it is made?